lechnerc77/azd-compatibility-azure-function/README.md

 ![azd hook interactive](./assets/interactive-hook.png)

 That did the trick.
-Something that should be added to the corresponding code samples, but first success.
-Let us check out some more things.
+Something that should be added to the corresponding code samples.
+But first success to celebrate on our side.

+Let us try out some more things.

 ### azd up - one command to rule them all, but what about the hook